MikeTheEngr/MikeTheEngr/README.md

 </div>
 ---

-## I’m glad you’re here.
-Here’s what you should know about me.
+## Glad you’re here.
+Here are what to know about me.

 **Full-Stack Developer | AI Engineer**